GraphFusion3D: Dynamic Graph Attention Convolution with Adaptive Cross-Modal Transformer for 3D Object Detection: THE PROPOSED METHOD

 \section{THE PROPOSED METHOD}

 In this section, we present our proposed framework for 3D object detection, illustrated in Fig.~\ref{graphfusion3d}.
-Our approach consists of three key components: (1) a Graph-Aware Voting Mechanism, which enhances proposal features by leveraging neighborhood context; (2) a Adaptive Cross-Modal Alignment (ACMT) Mechanism, which effectively integrates multi-modal data from images and point clouds; and (3) Progressive Cascaded Refinement Decoder, designed to progressively refine detection outputs; Below, we detail each component in sequence.
+Starting from a standard sparse 3D convolutional backbone and image feature extractor, we first generate initial proposals via set aggregation.
+These proposals are then enhanced through three integrated components: (1) a Graph-Aware Voting Mechanism that enriches proposal features by leveraging neighborhood context; (2) an Adaptive Cross-Modal Transformer (ACMT) that effectively integrates multi-modal data from images and point clouds; and (3) a Progressive Cascaded Refinement Decoder; Below, we detail each component in sequence.